Uber board strikes agreement to pave way for SoftBank investment

 Uber’s board already approved a slate of governance reforms that are contingent on completion of the SoftBank deal.
 They include removing super-voting rights that gave Kalanick and his allies outsized power, adding new independent directors and increasing the size of the board to 17.

-Uber plans to run newspaper ads informing investors about the share purchase.
-SoftBank will propose a price at which it will buy stock, and if it doesn’t get enough buyers, it could propose a higher price or walk away.
+Uber plans to run newspaper ads informing investors about the share purchase, and SoftBank will propose a price at which it will buy stock.
 The company has threatened to invest in ride-hailing rival Lyft if it doesn’t get the Uber deal done.

+The deal gives early investors such as Benchmark, whose Uber stake is worth nearly $9 billion, the opportunity to cash out a very lucrative investment.

-Reporting by Heather Somerville.
+Reporting by Heather Somerville in San Francisco and Greg Roumeliotis in New York.
 Additional reporting by Liana Baker in San Francisco.; Editing by Diane Craft